-What Happens If ...
+What Happens If...

 This section describes the impact of certain life changes and events on your JPMorgan Chase Health Care and Insurance Plans for Active Employees benefits.
 Generally, you make elections once a year during Annual Benefits Enrollment, unless you have a Qualified Status Change (QSC) or other event, such as a change in work status.
 QSC's are generally legally defined situations.
 See the following information for types of changes and implications to your benefits.
-For more information, see the Benefits Status Change Guide on My Health > Learn about the JPMC Benefits Program.
+For more information, see the Benefits Status Change Guide on My Health.